Border cells move out of the epithelium

 Research interests: cell migration

-I am currently using Drosophila melanogaster as a model system for addressing unanswered questions in cell movement.
+My research group uses Drosophila melanogaster as a model system for addressing unanswered questions in cell movement.
 The vast array of genetic tools in fruit flies, as well as their fast generation time and small size, makes them ideal for these studies.
 Also, it has been shown that genes involved in cell movements in flies also play roles in cell migration and cancer metastasis in vertebrates (reviewed in Jang et al 2007; Naora and Montell, 2005).
+We also collaborate to use mathematical modeling to made new, testable predictions about how cell migration works.
+(Peercy and Starz-Gaiano, 2020)

 Specifying a migratory cell population